 - loss of consciousness

 Unless an aneurysm ruptures, it may be difficult to diagnose the condition.
-But there are tests that can help doctors locate aneurysms in people with family histories of the condition, high-risk factors, and inherited, aneurysm-related health issues.
+There are tests that can help doctors locate aneurysms in people who have family histories of the condition, high-risk factors, and inherited, aneurysm-related health issues.

-CT (computerized tomography) and MRI (magnetic resonance imaging) scans can be used to take pictures of the brain tissues and arteries.
-However, CT scans are usually better at revealing any cranial bleeding that may already be present.
-A spinal tap, where fluid is drawn from the spine, can check for signs of bleeding in the brain.
+Computerized tomography (CT) and magnetic resonance imaging (MRI) scans take pictures of the brain tissues and arteries.
+CT scans are usually better at revealing any cranial bleeding that may already be present.
+A spinal tap, where a doctor draws fluid from the spine, can check for signs of bleeding in the brain.
 Cerebral angiograms can also check for bleeding and any abnormalities in the brain arteries.

-It is important to be vigilant in monitoring an aneurysm for signs of a rupture.
-People that receive immediate treatment for ruptures have much higher survival and recovery rates than those who don’t seek emergency medical care right away.
-Be alert to the warning signs and if you have any of the risk factors, see your doctor immediately for an examination.
+It’s important to be vigilant in monitoring an aneurysm for signs of a rupture.
+People who get immediate treatment for ruptures have much higher survival and recovery rates than those who don’t seek emergency medical care right away.
+Be alert to the warning signs, and if you have any of the risk factors, see your doctor immediately for an examination.

 That said, not all aneurysms will rupture.
-According to the Brain Aneurysm Foundation in Boston, approximately 50 to 80 percent of all aneurysms never rupture in the patient’s lifetime.
-(BAF)
+According to the Brain Aneurysm Foundation in Boston, an estimated 50 to 80 percent of all aneurysms never rupture in a person's lifetime.

 Written by: Brindles Lee Macon and Matthew Solan